MarufHasan24/mathlib-cpp/octal.md

-#Octal Number Conversion and Operations
+# Octal Number Conversion and Operations
-This C++ namespace mlo provides a set of functions for working with octal numbers.
+This C++ namespace mlb provides a set of functions for working with octal numbers.
 Octal numbers are base-8 numbers, often represented with digits 0-7.
 These functions allow you to perform various operations, including conversion between decimal and octal, addition, subtraction, multiplication, and division of octal numbers.
 This file use following header files: